TOM-tym/BiLinear_interpolation_dsp/README.md

 #### Abstract

-This is a implementation of bilinear interpolation for image resize operation, coding for TMS320C6000 series DPS from Texas Instruments.
+This is a implementation of bilinear interpolation for image resize operation, coding for TMS320C6000 series DSPs from Texas Instruments.

 We implement bilinear algorithm using linear assembly language.